dazhongli/Constitutive-Models/settlement_assessment.md

 # Introduction

 In the offshore geological conditions of Hong Kong, the bearing stratum for Deep Cement Mixing (DCM) treatment for seawalls typically consists of alluvium, which exhibits a layered soil composition resulting from complex depositional processes.
 To ensure overall stability, a numerical assessment using the finite element method is commonly employed to evaluate slope stability, bearing resistance, and sliding failures.
-Stability analyses often utilize a strength reduction approach, wherein the soil strength is gradually reduced by a multiplier until the model fails to converge.
+Stability analyses often adopt a strength reduction approach, wherein the soil strength is gradually reduced by a multiplier until the model fails to converge.

 Furthermore, in addition to stability assessment, finite element analyses are utilized to conduct more detailed deformation analysis, including the evaluation of consolidation settlement and seawall movement.
 These analyses are particularly valuable when dealing with composite ground and the time-dependent response of the system, as classical analytical solutions may not adequately capture these complexities due to simplified assumptions.

-This note offers commentaries on the material models available in Plaxis.
-It also provides suggested typical soil parameters that can be utilized for preliminary analysis.
+This Note offers commentaries on the material models available in Plaxis.
+It also provides suggested typical soil parameters that can be used for preliminary analysis.
 However, it is essential for the designer to consider site-specific data and possess a comprehensive understanding of advanced soil models to ensure a professional and accurate assessment of the stability of DCM-treated seawalls in the offshore geological conditions of Hong Kong.

 # Stability Analyses